 Strategize customer retention more accurately.

 Knowledge of LTV is needed to produce a comprehensive cross-section of clients based on their value.
-By means of thorough comprehension and proactive use of this indicator, any company can build a strategy to work with their specific client base and focus its attention on the group of clients with whom it is more profitable to do business.
+By means of thorough comprehension and proactive use of this metric, any company can build a strategy to work with their specific client base and focus its attention on the group of clients with whom it is more profitable to do business.

 Customer Acquisition Cost (CAC)